np-overflow/vue/slides/day-one/html.md

 * Elements are the **basic building blocks** of what you see on a webpage
   * They can be anything: text, buttons, links, and more!
-* Some elements usually contain other elements within them
+* Some elements usually contain other elements within them; there are some terminologies commonly used to describe the elements and their relationships to each other
-  * In this case, the element containing other elements is known as the _parent_ and the element inside another is a _child_
+    * The element containing other elements is known as the _parent_
+    * The element inside another is a _child_
+    * Elements in a parent are known as _siblings_ to each other

 <br/>